 Having a thorough understanding of emerging risks, market developments, what constitutes good governance, the regulatory perspective, and the rapidly shifting business environment are essential to effectively manage the risks.
 This is a formidable set of challenges for risk managers.

 The “Risk Americas Convention” provides an outstanding opportunity to stay abreast of and improve one’s understanding of emerging and evolving risks.
-Participants will examine their peers’ experiences in managing these risks and will hear about successful strategies as well as challenges and roadblocks.
-Based on my 35 years of experience, which includes 20 years of international experience and having worked through several financial crises, I will provide an official sector perspective on regulatory developments and share my views on the future direction of supervision and regulation.
+Participants examined their peers’ experiences in managing these risks and heard about successful strategies as well as challenges and roadblocks.
+Based on my 35 years of experience, which includes 20 years of international experience and having worked through several financial crises, I provided an official sector perspective on regulatory developments and shared my views on the future direction of supervision and regulation.

 Has your former role of Secretary General at the Basel Committee on Banking Supervision impacted your view of risk and regulation?

 My close involvement in responding to the global financial crisis (GFC) has had a significant influence on how I think about risk and regulation.
 The GFC underscored the imperative of managing risk comprehensively and proactively (rather than reactively).
 Risk managers and regulators need to ask: How do different risk types interact and combine?
 What could be the catalyst or the set of triggers that cause this interaction?
 What measures can be taken to control or mitigate the risk?

 The GFC reinforced some essential elements of effective risk management.
 This includes, for example, the roles of the board of directors, board risk committees, senior management and the control functions, including the CRO and internal audit.
 The GFC was a stark reminder of the hazards of placing excessive reliance on individual risk management tools (e.g. external credit ratings or internal models) and dispelled the notion that bank capital is in all cases a suitable backstop to absorb losses.